SibaIssa/Python-Internals/README.md

 # Python-Internals
 This repository is part of an assignment for Software Design with Python [SDwP] course, in which we will try to exhaust all the characteristics of python.and it consists of five main tasks and they all in functions in the **main.py** file.
 _________________________________________________________________
-*to run this program you just need to download the **.zip** file on your machine and extract it on your desktop. then make sure the path in your terminal is correct **~/Desktop/s.issa** then you can use the key words: task1, print, compile and compare as it follows.
-**p.s. all the results of the following examples are in the OUTPUT folder while the new ones will be in the the same folder (s.issa)**

 ## Python version:
 Python 3 or greater(we used Python 3.8.10)
 ## Used Modules: